 You head statement should be concise and contain only the most basic wording to communicate what you are analyzing.
 This is usually accomplished in 5 words or less.

 4 – “Why” Root Cause Brainstorm

-This step is the critical process in how to create fishbone diagrams.
-In this step you:
+This step is the critical process of how-to-create fishbone diagrams.
+In this step, you:

 - Ask “why” that category contributed to the risk, and you should come up with several reasons;

-The end result for this “why” root cause brainstorm is to come up with a handful of root causes for each fin category.
-You can highlight the root causes that are especially influential in the current situation, and that you might include in a classification report.
+The end result of this “why” root cause brainstorm is to come up with a handful of root causes for each fin category.
+You can highlight the root causes that are especially influential in the current situation and that you might include in a classification report.